COVID-19 and pregnancy

 - Recent recommendations now advise that anyone with cold symptoms is eligible for COVID-19 testing.
-Please call our clinic or your GP office if you have cold symptoms to arrange a COVID-19 test.
+For information regarding booking a test visit the Island Health Symptoms and Testing resource.

 Do I need a note to be off because of my cold?

 - Your employer should not require a note based on current BC recommendations at this time.
 If you are experiencing difficulties with your employer please refer them to this link.

 - Recommendations have recently changed and now it is advised to test ANY individual with possible symptoms of COVID (fever, chills, cough, shortness of breath, sore throat, runny nose, loss of sense of smell, headache, muscle aches, fatigue, or loss of appetite)